 There are plenty of evidence-filled rebuttals that both sides could throw at each other, so I’ll just end this right here before somebody sends me a well-crafted email about something I don’t care about.

 Why Isn’t Anyone Else Immortal?

-To us that doesn’t seem to be true, but we’re the external observers stuck in our current reality.
+To us that doesn’t seem to be true, but we’re the external observers.

 If somebody else did the Quantum Machine-Gun experiment they would only experience the reality where they survive.
 However, we would most likely be in a reality where that person dies.

 Since most of you were probably too lazy to click on the hyperlink at the very top of this post I’ll need to do a quick overview of a few things to make sure none of you flame me.